 - Evolve as the most unified network to meet diverse services and their unique requirements

-- Enable high speed communication applications where high quality video upload and download is seamless
+- Enable high-speed communication applications where high-quality video upload and download is seamless

 Small Cells – A key to 5G ubiquitous coverage

 5G is all about data speeds and capacity, and small cells are going to be the key to enable this in 5G.
 In 5G, typical cells will become smaller due to higher frequencies.
-In such cases 5G is most efficient, which means more base stations will be required to cover cities.
-Therefore, network operators are exploring the idea of installing large number of small cells in thickly populated urban areas.
+In such cases, 5G is most efficient, which means more base stations will be required to cover cities.
+Therefore, network operators are exploring the idea of installing a large number of small cells in thickly populated urban areas.
 Small cells also provide a low cost and lower latency compared to traditional base stations and they provide good coverage and capacity at the edge of the network.
-This huge network densification is going to be the key for 5G, and hence technologies such as network interference management, SON etc will be very important.
+This huge network densification is going to be the key for 5G, and hence technologies such as network interference management, SON, etc will be very important.

 Unified network for diverse requirements

-- Sub-GHz frequency bands for coverage – rural areas, macro coverage and long range IoT
+- Sub-GHz frequency bands for coverage – rural areas, macro coverage, and long-range IoT

 - GHz range leveraging the current 4G and Wi-Fi technologies for mobile broadband

-- mmWave for specific short range needs of highly efficient and very high data rate networks: stadiums, mesh networks and short range backhaul
+- mmWave for specific short-range needs of highly efficient and very high data rate networks: stadiums, mesh networks, and short-range backhaul

-The technology has to continuously evolve to meet challenges of diverse but unified network needs such as highly adaptive and cognizant interference handling, more intelligent coordination and shared spectrum built in inherently in the network.
+The technology has to continuously evolve to meet challenges of diverse but unified network needs such as highly adaptive and cognizant interference handling, more intelligent coordination, and shared spectrum built-in inherently in the network.

 5G and IoT

-5G can have a great impact on how we interact with our homes, appliances, vehicles and generally, the world around us.
+5G can have a great impact on how we interact with our homes, appliances, vehicles, and generally, the world around us.
 5G networks are being designed to power the Internet of Things to enable billions of devices to interconnect and communicate with each other.
-The diverse applications and devices in IoT and M2M require very low latencies, seamless integration of short range and long range communication technologies and super energy efficient requirements.
-5G technologies aim to achieve these in addition to high speed data transmission.
+The diverse applications and devices in IoT and M2M require very low latencies, seamless integration of short-range and long-range communication technologies, and super energy efficient requirements.
+5G technologies aim to achieve these in addition to high-speed data transmission.

 IoT can cater to multiple industry verticals, many of which were never part of the communication ecosystem.
-For example, a good Device to Device (D2D) solution can be cost-effective and have a good range, which is probably very different from communication requirements of a smartphone or tablet.
-Hence, these key industry players also have to be included in standardization of 5G, which is a key challenge for the next generation of wireless technology.
+For example, a good Device to Device (D2D) solution can be cost-effective and have a good range, which is probably very different from the communication requirements of a smartphone or tablet.
+Hence, these key industry players also have to be included in the standardization of 5G, which is a key challenge for the next generation of wireless technology.